 You have no items in your cart.

-On Sunday 6 March it’s once again time for the world’s biggest ski race – Vasaloppet.
-And this year, 100 years since the first race was held in 1922.
+On Sunday, it’s once again time for the world’s biggest ski race – Vasaloppet.
+It’s over 100 years since the first race was held in 1922.

 For the thrill-seeking sports enthusiasts, few races can compete with this exhilarating ski race, which attracts competitors from across the globe.
 More than 15,000 skiers will ski the 90 km race, making it one of the longest cross-country ski races in the world.